-As a gift to my followers, Jay is providing a free book helps women get stronger physically, mentally, and emotionally for lifelong results.
-You can download immediately or order the paperback (just pay $7 for shipping).
+As a gift to my followers, Jay is providing a free book that helps women get stronger physically, mentally, and emotionally for lifelong results.
+You can download it immediately or order the paperback (just pay $7 for shipping).

 Big thanks to our affiliate partner – Nectar Sleep